-\begin{definition} An \textbf{equilibrium} is a triple $(\alpha,p,V)$ such that given $(\alpha,p)$, the continuation value function $V$ satisfies Rational Expectations and given $V$, the trading functions $(\alpha,p)$ satisfy Nash Bargaining. \end{definition} Our solution-concept combines Nash Bargaining with dynamic considerations.
-All decisions condition only on the set of informed players, which is the payoff-relevant state variable; thus, the solution-concept has the flavor of a Markov-Perfect Equilibrium \citep{maskin2001markov}.
-This kind of solution-concept is standard, widely used both in the prior literature and that on decentralized search and bargaining.\footnote{While we do note pursue a non-cooperative microfoundation here, one may view each bilateral bargaining game as the outcome of matched players playing ``quick'' random proposer bargaining games that breakdown with some probability, as in \cite*{binmore1986nash}.} As we elaborate in \Cref{Section-Prepay}, one way to view our prepay equilibrium is as a non-Markovian solution-concept where the payoff-irrelevant tokens introduce a modicum of history-dependence.
+\begin{definition} An \textbf{equilibrium} is a triple $(\alpha,p,V)$ such that given $(\alpha,p)$, the continuation value function $V$ satisfies Rational Expectations and given $V$, the trading functions $(\alpha,p)$ satisfy Nash Bargaining. \end{definition} This solution concept combines Nash Bargaining with dynamic considerations. \Cref{Section-Trading} characterizes equilibria where all decisions condition only on the set of informed agents $M$, which is the payoff-relevant state variable; thus, the solution concept has the flavor of a Markov-Perfect Equilibrium \citep{maskin2001markov}.
+This solution concept is standard, widely used in the prior literature and that on decentralized search and bargaining.\footnote{While we do note pursue a non-cooperative microfoundation here, one may view each bilateral bargaining game as the outcome of matched agents playing ``quick'' random proposer bargaining games that break down with some probability, as in \cite*{binmore1986nash}.} The prepay equilibrium studied in \Cref{Section-Prepay} is non-Markovian as behavior varies with past payments, even as the set of informed players remains fixed.